Skip to main content

 *We recognise that everyone uses different language to describe and understand their identity.
 In consultation with the students who helped us review this Network, we’ve chosen to use the term Black students – which we hope feels inclusive and welcoming to you all.

-Black Heritage in Bath
+What's on in Bath

 Tackling harassment and discrimination